 The other pockets aren’t nearly as big as the spacious main one, but they do help organize your smaller items without over-compartmentalizing.

-All in all, there are larger packs out there if you are just looking for sheer storage space, but the Kånken Laptop Backpack is a stylish and durable mid-size option for someone who wants a long-lasting investment.
+All in all, there are better packs out there for those who need a large storage space, but the Kånken Laptop Backpack is a stylish and durable mid-size option for someone who wants a long-lasting investment.

 Price: $76.19 and up